voize-gmbh/pytorch-lite-multiplatform/README.md

 ![CI](https://github.com/voize-gmbh/pytorch-lite-multiplatform/actions/workflows/test.yml/badge.svg)

 A Kotlin multi-platform wrapper around the PyTorch Lite libraries on [Android](https://pytorch.org/mobile/android/) and [iOS](https://pytorch.org/mobile/ios/).
 You can use this library in your Kotlin multi-platform project to write mobile inference code for PyTorch Lite models.
+The API is very close to the Android API of PyTorch Lite.

 ## Installation